Lonewoelf/GraphicProcessor/Log.md

    https://www.gamedev.net/reference/articles/article915.asp <br>
    Water generation seems to rely on Perlin Noise algorithm quite often.

 <a name="Goal"></a>
 ## Goal

 Maybe creating a water pool with some terrain around it? possibly with user interaction, maybe flying through the created terrain?

+<a name="Plan"></a>
+## Plan

+1. Following the swiftless OpenGL tutorial 1 - 24
+2. Following the swiftless terrain OpenGL tutorial

 <a name="PtG"></a>
 ## Path to Goal